-- Nicholas Stergiou, Ph.D., assistant dean of the Division of Biomechanics and Research Development
+- Nick Stergiou, Ph.D., assistant dean of the Division of Biomechanics and Research Development

 Research reported in this publication was supported by the National Institute of Neurological Disorders and Stroke of the National Institutes of Health under Award Number R01NS114282.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 Located in one of America’s best cities to live, work and learn, the University of Nebraska at Omaha (UNO) is Nebraska’s premier metropolitan university.
 With more than 15,000 students enrolled in 200-plus programs of study, UNO is recognized nationally for its online education, graduate education, military friendliness and community engagement efforts.
 Founded in 1908, UNO has served learners of all backgrounds for more than 100 years and is dedicated to another century of excellence both in the classroom and in the community.